idle-code/tempren/MANUAL.md

 # Template-based sorting
 In some cases (i.e. when `Count` tag is used), files should be processed in specific order to make renaming useful.
-`--sort`/`-s` flag can be used to order files considered for renaming based on their metadata.
+`--sort`/`-s` flag can be used to order files based on their metadata.

-Sort expression is similar to the filter expression in a way that it also should generate valid Python value.
+Sort expression is similar to the [filter template](#Template-based-filtering) in a way that it also used to generate a Python expression which, after evaluation, is used to order the files considered for renaming.
-Tag template evaluated from rendered sorting expression is used as key for the sorting.

 For example, to order files based their original name, following expression can be used:
 ```
 %Name()
 ```

-To add another sorting criteria (for cases where first key may repeat across files), a comma `,` can be used as separator.
+In contrast to filtering expressions, the sorting expression have to evaluate into a valid Python tuple.
+So, to add another sorting criteria (for cases where first key may repeat across files), a comma `,` should be used as sorting criteria separator.

-For example, to order files based their extension **then** their size, following expression can be used:
+For example, to order files based their extension first and then their size, following expression can be used:
 ```
 %Ext(), %Size()
 ```

 ## Sorting order inversion
 By default, sorting expression order files in the ascending order.